Building permit (single family home)

 You do not need a building permit if you want to:

 - build a shed that is 3 metres x 3 metres (10 feet x 10 feet) or smaller

 - build a deck that is less than .6 metres (2 feet) off the ground

 Learn the rules for single family home building

 Zoning and building bylaws and other regulations guide home building in the District.
 Be sure you are familiar with what is and isn't allowed on your lot before you begin applying for permits.

-If you do not understand the requirements for your application, or need help interpreting the relevant building and zoning bylaws, you can schedule a pre-application meeting with a plans reviewer.
-The reviewer can walk you through the process and requirements, and answer all of your questions.
-There is a fee for this service.
+If you do not understand the requirements for your application, or need help interpreting the relevant building and zoning bylaws, contact us at 604-990-2480 or firstname.lastname@example.org.
+We can walk you through the process and requirements, and answer all of your questions.
+There may be fee for this service.

-1. Complete the Building Permit Requirements Questionnaire and environmental permit application
+1. Complete a building permit requirements questionnaire and environmental soil permit application

 This will help you understand the requirements you need to satisfy in order to get your building permit, and determine if you will need a separate environmental permit.

 You will find the questionnaire and environmental permit application in the 'Requirements' tab.